yqx7150/SDR/README.md

 %
 %   Please cite the paper when you use th code:
 %   The Code is created based on the method described in the following paper
-%   [1] "Sparse and Dense Hybrid Representation via Subspace Modeling for Dynamic MRI", Qiegen Liu,Jingfei He, Dong Liang
+%   Q. Liu, S. Wang, D. Liang.
+Sparse and dense hybrid representation via subspace modeling for dynamic MRI,
+%   Computerized Medical Imaging and Graphics, 56: 24-37, 2017.
 %   Copyright 2015, Nanchang University.
 %   The code and the algorithm are for non-comercial use only.
 %%   the demo produces the results shown in Fig. 14 of the ref.[1].